Involved Source Filesclient.goclone.gocookie.go Package http provides HTTP client and server implementations.

 a proxy for a CONNECT request.
 It's called before the check for a 200 OK response.

-If it returns an error, the request fails with that error.
+the default is HTTP/1 and HTTP/2.
 Proxy specifies a function to return a proxy for a given

 Request.
 If the function returns a non-nil error, the